DeepakC27/webpack-setup/Readme.md

   You can find more about dynamic `import` [here][dyimport]

 #### Optimizing
   For optimization css, html & js are minified.
 For dev we are injecting styles directly into html file whereas in in prod it is minified & imported using diff css file.
-Bcse in dev recompiling & bundling takes more time rather than directly injecting the styles.
+As in dev recompiling & bundling takes more time rather than directly injecting the styles.

 ## Route handing in vanialla JS
 | Path | File |